pizlonator/fil-c-website/source/programs_that_work.md

 Lots of programs work in [Fil-C](index.html) with zero or minimal changes.
 This page enumerates programs and libraries that are known to have been ported to Fil-C along with notes about how many changes were required.

 - [musl](https://github.com/pizlonator/fil-c/tree/deluge/projects/usermusl).
-Used as Fil-C's libc.
+Used as Fil-C's original libc, and the one you'll get if you download a binary release.
 Significant changes required (replacing musl's inline assembly for calling syscalls with usage of Fil-C's [syscall API](https://github.com/pizlonator/fil-c/blob/deluge/filc/include/pizlonated_syscalls.h).
+- [glibc 2.40](https://github.com/pizlonator/fil-c/tree/deluge/projects/user-glibc-2.40).
+Used as Fil-C's other libc.
+Significant changes required ([due to syscalls](https://github.com/pizlonator/fil-c/blob/deluge/filc/include/pizlonated_syscalls.h)).
 - [libc++abi](https://github.com/pizlonator/fil-c/tree/deluge/libcxxabi).
 Required moderate changes to the C++ exception personality function so that it uses Fil-C's variant of [libunwind](https://github.com/pizlonator/fil-c/blob/deluge/filc/include/unwind.h) and Fil-C's way of [tracking exception tables](https://github.com/pizlonator/fil-c/blob/deluge/filc/include/pizlonated_eh_landing_pad.h).
 - [libc++](https://github.com/pizlonator/fil-c/tree/deluge/libcxx).
 Tiny changes only, mostly to invoke futexes using Fil-C's syscall API.
 - [Python 3.12.5](https://github.com/pizlonator/fil-c/tree/deluge/projects/Python-3.12.5).
 Moderate changes required, mostly to switch the Python GC's headers from `uintptr_t` to a pointer type so they preserve capability.